edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/BuiltInPipelineFunctions.md

 }
 ```

+!!! edgey "EdgeX 3.1"
+    Last Will capability is new in EdgeX 3.1

 Secrets in the Secret Store may be located at any SecretName however they must have some or all the follow keys at the specified in the secret data:

 - `username` - username to connect to the broker